reinvantveer/argo-batteries-included/README.md

 - [X] A convenience [`Makefile`](Makefile) that provides a single `make install` command to deploy the entire release.
   It also takes care of creating the `operators` and `data` namespaces.
-- [X] A local dev-configuration for [Argo-CD](https://argoproj.github.io/cd/), deployed in the `operators` namespace by default.
+- [X] A local dev-configuration for [Argo CD](https://argoproj.github.io/cd/), deployed in the `operators` namespace by default.
 - [X] A local dev-configuration for [MinIO](https://min.io/), deployed in the `operators` namespace by default.
 This takes care of local bucket access, so you don't need AWS or GCS storage.
 - [X] [PostgresSQL](https://www.postgresql.org/) database, that serves as workflow archive.
 NOTE that this database is NOT backed up on any bucket- or other storage!
 - [X] [Argo Workflows](https://argoproj.github.io/workflows/) deployment in the `operators` namespace by default.
 It is able to deploy workflows in the `data` namespace.
-It writes logs in the Minio `argo` bucket, and writes completed workflow archives to the PostgreSQL database.
+It writes logs in the MinIO `argo` bucket, and writes completed workflow archives to the PostgreSQL database.

 ### TODO